pkandathil/docker-laravel/README.md

 Running the container
 ---------------------
-The following Docker run command will get the container running with a published port and mounted volumes in place:
+*Download a copy of laravel and place it in the app folder* The following Docker run command will get the container running with a published port and mounted volumes in place:
 ```